Dominion Energy's (D) CEO Tom Farrell on Q1 2020 Results - Earnings Call Transcript

 As you can see, the impact of COVID on zonal demand has not changed materially since our prior disclosures and Virginia load is continuing to prove extremely resilient.
 We attribute this to four factors, illustrated on Slide 7, first, residential usage, which typically accounts for around 45% of segment revenue.
 Last month, we saw year-over-year weather-normal residential load increased by about 3%.
 As you can see, residential customers contribute more to revenue per unit of usage than our larger volume classes.

 Second, the proliferation of data centers in our service territory.
-Despite a statewide state home order, April weather-normalized commercial load decreased by only 3%, as a result of COVID, mostly due to the stabilizing effect of data center demand growth.
-Third, limited industrial exposure, while we saw industrial demand decreased by around 3% in April.
-Only 6% of DEV’s revenue is attributable to industrial usage.
+Despite a statewide stay at home order, April weather-normalized commercial load decreased by only 3%, as a result of COVID, mostly due to the stabilizing effect of data center demand growth.
+Third, limited industrial exposure, while we saw industrial demand decrease by around 3% in April only 6% of DEV’s revenue is attributable to industrial usage.
 And finally, government, military and other demand which accounts for 16% of revenue and which was up almost 4% year-over-year last month.

 Let me also point out a few aspects of our regulatory framework, which are important to consider as they relate to the financial impact of the COVID crisis.
-Around 40% of DEV’s rate base is in rider form.
-That allows for an annual true-up for changes in sales volumes.
+Around 40% of DEV’s rate base is in rider form that allows for an annual true-up for changes in sales volumes.
 In addition, fuel pass-through related revenue is also adjusted annually to account for among other factors over or under recovery due to usage.

 While not observable in the load data we have shared, these two mitigants taken together account for half of DEV’s operating revenue and represent effective decoupling from changes in load.
 We continue to monitor the situation closely.
 Based on observable data, we are not at present forecasting major COVID-driven revenue impacts associated with reduced load at Dominion Energy Virginia during the remainder of 2020.
 Of course, the situation is dynamic and so we are reiterating for your reference, a previously published rules of thumb for load variations by class.
 Accounting for nearly 45% of our operating earnings, DEV represents our largest state regulated utility exposure to COVID-related demand fluctuations by far.